hustf/BitmapMapsExtras.jl/README.md

 ## Current progress

-It's time to submit with updated dependencies.
+It's time to submit with a working test suite and a clean-up in testing dependencies.

 We are revising and improving on a user interface, i.e. the high-level functions.
 The somewhat unsatisfactory interfaces reside in `test/common.jl`.
 Some test files are not updated to the latest version of the interface.
 One idea for a high-level interface is to pass types like glyph specification into more general functions. `grid_fcall_with_background` etc. is not a nice way to do this.